When is a Pre-purchase survey needed ?

 permission of the boat owner.

-A Marine Survey cannot be called "pre-purchase" unless the four described parts are performed.
+A Marine Survey cannot be called "full pre-purchase" unless the four described parts are performed.
 But

 some potential buyers will not or cannot do this - the cost and work (launching, hauling out etc.)